Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 ## Conclusion

 In this chapter, we have learned how to create a 3D player in MonoGame.
-We have seen how to use vectors to represent positions, orientations, and scales, and how to use quaternions to represent rotations.
+We have seen how to use vectors to represent positions and scales.
 We have also learned how to create a world matrix to transform the player's model from the object space to the world space, and how to use view and projection matrices to draw the player on the screen.

 This chapter has been quite mathematical, but no worries: you have learned the most difficult part.
 In the next chapters, we will rely on the fundations we have laid here to create all the 3D game features.
 More fun to come!